The following laboratories are currently accepting students (undergraduates and graduate students):

 Current Meng Lab research is primarily focused on chronic dry eye syndrome.

-Faculty Information: Geoffrey Ganter, Ph.D., is a professor of biology in CAS.
+Faculty Information: Geoffrey Ganter, Ph.D., professor of biology in CAS.

 He studies steroids in the nervous system of Drosophila melanogaster.
 He has expertise in neurogenetics, molecular biology, and cell biology